instill-ai/community/hacktoberfest2023/guide-to-sharing-your-pipelines.md

-# Hacktoberfest 2023 Guide to Sharing Your Pipeline
+# Hacktoberfest 2023 Guide to Sharing Your Pipelines

 Welcome to our tutorial on creating a pipeline using [Instill Cloud](https://console.instill.tech/) and earning credits to redeem some cool swag for the Hacktoberfest event.
 Let's get started with these simple steps!